Psychoeducational Assessments

-This comprehensive evaluation examines the cognitive, academic, and social-emotional factors that influence learning.
-Through standardized testing and clinical observation, we identify specific learning disabilities, cognitive processing strengths and weaknesses, and attention or executive functioning concerns that may be impacting academic performance.
+A comprehensive evaluation of the cognitive, academic, and social-emotional factors that influence learning.
+Through standardized testing and clinical observation, we assess, and when appropriate, diagnose:

 .png)